Mlaiel/iacherie/monitoring/alerts/README.md

-# 🚨 Intelligent Alert System for Ainflue Platform
+# 🚨 Intelligent Alert System for IA Chérie Platform

 ## Overview

-The Intelligent Alert System is a comprehensive monitoring and alerting solution designed for the Ainflue AI-powered content protection and monetization platform.
+The Intelligent Alert System is a comprehensive monitoring and alerting solution designed for the IA Chérie AI-powered content protection and monetization platform.
 It provides unified monitoring across three critical categories:

 - **🏢 Business Alerts** - Revenue monitoring and user experience tracking
 - **🔧 Technical Alerts** - Infrastructure health and security monitoring